mui/material-ui/docs/pages/blog/first-look-at-joy.md

 ### Perfect dark mode, for server-side rendering

 Joy UI provides an effective way to prevent UI flicker when users refresh or re-enter a page with dark mode enabled.
-The out-of-the-box CSS variables support allows every color scheme to be rendered at build time, selecting the configured mode before the browser renders the DOM.
+The out-of-the-box CSS variables support allows every color scheme to be rendered at build time, inserting the selected color scheme and mode before the browser renders the DOM.

 What's more, it provides a function called `getInitColorSchemeScript()` that enables you to have perfect functioning dark mode in various React framworks, such as Next.js, Gatsby, and Remix.